apache/ignite-3/modules/transactions/README.md

 This protocol is responsible for atomic commitment (all or nothing) tx guraranties.
 Each update is **pre-written** to a replication groups on first phase (and replicated to a majority).
 As soon as all updates are pre-written, it's safe to commit.
-This slightly differs from ignite 2, because where is no PREPARED state.
+This slightly differs from ignite 2, because there is no PREPARED state.

 # Two phase locking
 2PL states the transaction constist of growing phase, where locks are acquired, and shrinking phase where locks are released.